Skip to main content

 }

-Footnote 0.
-See our no-build plugin tutorial for more info on setting up a simple plugin for doing these customizations.
+See the no-build plugin tutorial for a full walkthrough of setting up a plugin like this.